Jacques Smith: College career

+Jacques Smith played for the Volunteers 2010–2013 under head coaches Derek Dooley and Butch Jones.
+Smith achieved Freshman-All SEC honors.
+In the 2013 season, he had a 18-yard interception return for a touchdown against Auburn.

 Professional career

 Smith was signed by the Atlanta Falcons as an undrafted free agent in May 2014, He played for the Falcons' practice squad during the 2014 NFL season.
 On May 1, 2015, Smith was waived by the Falcons.